 By Amy Willis

 We hope you’re looking forward to the film, too.
-In the meantime, help us continue to expand our learning and conversation at EconTalk, using the prompts below.

 1. What are your top three takeaways from this week’s episode?